KushajveerSingh/personal-website/docs/product-design/freelance.md

 -   **Targeted** - Target a particular group of clients we would like to work with.
 -   **Consistent** - Provide's relative consistent and reliable source of new clients.
 -   **Controllable** - By tweaking your sales funnel and the messaging, you can control the type of client and work you win.
-If you want on prototyping, you can send the next 3 emails discussing that, and that should attract prototyping related work.
+If you want to work on prototyping, you can send the next 3 emails discussing that, and that should attract prototyping related work.

+#### 1. Attract attention

+-   Identify and macke contact with audience.
+-   For intiial contact, do not sell as they are not ready to buy.
+-   Instead approach them for research purposes and to gather feedback.
+This includes personalized email asking them for help.
+-   Later, introduce them to a product that we are creating and ultimately want to sell to them.
+Involve them in the creation process of the product.
+This builds credibility.
+-   Build further awareness of our lead magnet (free item or service taht is given away for the purpose of gathering contact details) through guest blogging, speaking , social media.

+#### 2. Build a connection

+-   Make your product available for free to the people you contacted.
+Inside the product, ask them to sign up for the email.
+-   For example, you create a resource that shows how to make websites performant.
+In the resource, you have a sign up for newsletter link (the newsletter contains more performance related info).
+    -   So first, you gave users value by giving them info for free.
+Second, you gave users value in your free email newsletter.
+And at no point, you sold anything to the user.

+#### 3. Keep engaging

+-   Once people are on the mailing list, we will keep them engaged by providing regular and valuable content, so that they are still subscribed when you want to sell.
+-   This also ensures that they remember you when they need your services.
+    -   For example, if you have a newsletter on website performance, then you will be the first person that comes to the reader's mind when they want to hire someone for making their website more performant.

+#### 4. Encourage contact

+-   Use maillings to encourage your subscribers to make personal contact with you and reach out it they need advice and support.
+This helps build a relationship.
+-   Relationship is important because people often don't hire based on skillset.
+But rather if they like you, like the way you think, the way you behave, your professionalism, your attitude, your personality.
+-   You can say in the newsletter, "What I've shared today maybe is a little bit complicated, maybe you don't get it, maybe you have got questions, maybe your circumstance is unique.
+Drop me an email, I'm here to help.
+    -   Always reply back to people.
+If a student reaches out, then one day the student will become the employer.

 ### Referrals

 -   For a high end service, like software engineering, referrals (where client gets 10%) seem out of place.
 -   Paul tried and it did not work.
 Paul tried it with email (people refer to subscribe to email), it didn't work much as well.
-He tried the gamification as well.
+He tried gamification as well, where people get points for doing certain actions, but that is again out of place for software engineering.

+## 2. Define the market you wish to target

+## 3. Get the attention of your audience

+## 4. Get permission for ongoing contact

+## 5. Maintain and growing your audience

+## 6. Turn leads into projects